-She is a lecturer in the humanities department of Yale-NUS College, Singapore, the founder of illustration and animation studio Piplatchka, and the managing partner of publishing house Delere Press.
+She is a lecturer in the Arts & Humanities division of Yale-NUS College in Singapore, the founder of illustration and animation studio Piplatchka, and the managing partner of publishing house Delere Press LLP.

-Her first exhibited series 追花 Chasing Flowers challenges the “still-life” genre, by drawing portraits of flowers as they wilt, attesting to the concept of artist-as-witness-of-death.
+Flower Flights (currently exhibited at Art Porters Gallery from 7th November 2018 to 4th January 2019) is a continuation and development from her first exhibited series 追花 Chasing Flowers.
+The former is a collection of material experiments, the floral motifs remain, its surfaces and mediums vary; while the latter challenges the “still-life” genre, by drawing portraits of flowers as they wilt, attesting to the concept of artist-as-witness-of-death.
 These drawings are representations of time manifested in the changing conditions of decaying flowers, yet culminating in what appears to be unmoving still-life drawings.
-Her works have been published in It’s Fiction (2014) and Chasing Flowers: workings (2016) written by Junni Chen, Jeremy Fernando, Anders Kølle and Dustin Hellberg.
+Her works respond to literary texts such as 红楼梦 Dreams of the Red Chamber, On Human Bondage, and Dorian Gray, and have been published in Flower Flights (upcoming 2018), It’s Fiction (2014) and Chasing Flowers: workings (2016) written by Junni Chen, Jeremy Fernando, Anders Kølle and Dustin Hellberg.
 This led to charcoal explorations of 花鸟画 (bird-and-flower paintings) depicting flower mythologies in her ongoing series Poppies.
-These have been exhibited by NUSS, ChanHampe Galleries, and Visual Arts Development Association Singapore.
+These have been exhibited by Art Porters, NUSS, ChanHampe Galleries, and Visual Arts Development Association Singapore.

 In the 2016, she was invited by the Singapore Horn Trio to present works at their performance of Brahms’ Opus 40.
 She painted a quadriptych entitled Experiments with Johannes Brahm's Horn Trio Movement 1 - 4, which weaved compositional concepts from 山水画 (Shan Shui) and 留白 techniques to visualise Brahm’s music in charcoal on Japanese linen.